project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 - Create a user.
 Instructions on creating a user is explained in the later part of this section
 - `su - sunbird`.
 You are prompted for the password that was setup while creating the linux user
 - mkdir -p /home/sunbird/.ssh
 - `echo COPIED_PUBLIC_KEY_STRING >> /home/sunbird/.ssh/authorized_keys`.
-COPIED_PUBLIC_KEY_STRING must be replaced by the public key generated while generating the user with passwordless ssh
+COPIED_PUBLIC_KEY_STRING must be replaced by the public key generated while generating the user with password less ssh

 ##### Create user
 These commands create a user and provides passwordless sudo access for this user.
 Username here is assumed as sunbird